triton-inference-server/model_analyzer/docs/install.md

 ```

 You will need to build and install the Triton server binary inside the SDK
-container.
+container if you want to use the local mode.
 See the Triton [Installation
 docs](https://github.com/triton-inference-server/server/blob/main/docs/build.md)
 for more details.

 If you intend to use `--triton-launch-mode=docker`, which is recommended with
-this method of using Model Analyzer, you will need to mount the
+this method of using Model Analyzer when using the SDK container,
-following:
+you will need to mount the following:
    * `-v /var/run/docker.sock:/var/run/docker.sock` allows running docker
       containers as sibling containers from inside the Triton SDK container.
       Model Analyzer will require this if run  with